 Cash & Credit Cards:

-I don’t go mad with carrying cash; mainly because I’m in the habit of informing my bank before I leave.
+I don’t go mad with carrying cash – mainly because I’m in the habit of informing my bank before I leave.
 This means they know to expect transactions in whatever country I’m in and not to decline my card.

 I do carry a few hundred Euro’s to pay for coffees or meals in off-grid places where they only accept cash.

-This can vary from company to company and policy to policy so be sure to check your own paperwork!
+This can vary from company to company and policy to policy, so be sure to check your own paperwork!

-Find out more on the .gov website here.
+You can find out more on the .gov website here.

 Ensure your breakdown policy covers you for the countries you wish to visit.
 As with my insurance, I always email them my itinerary so they know where I will be on any given day.